Typical API Usage Scenarios

 How to Download Attachments from Documents

-Use Case: Efficiently retrieve attachments from documents, allowing you to access relevant files for further use or storage.
+Use case: Efficiently retrieve attachments from documents, allowing you to access relevant files for further use or storage.

 1. Identify Documents with Attached Files: